mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 And yet, string interning is — at least from my experience — an unknown mechanism to the majority of developers.

-So what is it?
-And should you use it?
+So what Intern is?
+And why should you use it?

 To start _intern_ is a [method](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/String.html#intern())
 of the String.
 When used properly, intern lowers memory usage by keeping only one instance of the same string in memory.